 We have the following concerns and disagreements with the plan as we understand it.
 The proposed driveway is unnecessarily long.
 It will cover a large amount of grass and and will block access to the open space from Jennifer, Kamian and Mesa Grande, essentially cutting off the property entirely.
-It also imis right behind the homes of our neighbors.
+It also runs right behind the homes of our neighbors.
 The driveway should start at Mesa Grande.
 There would be no disadvantage to the owners, in fact, it would be cheaper.
 It would avoid destruction of the environment, traffic and attendant noise behind the adjacent homes, and blocked access.

-Second, the project would eliminate access to the trail from Cabnllo to Nisene Marks, as well as the Nisene Marks trial itself, by blocking entry at Haas, Jennifer, Kamian Way, Mesa Grande and the water tank driveway.
+Second, the project would eliminate access to the trail from Cabrillo to Nisene Marks, as well as the Nisene Marks trial itself, by blocking entry at Haas, Jennifer, Kamian Way, Mesa Grande and the water tank driveway.
 A number of alternatives could be implemented.

-Third, we understand that the owners bulldozed t!e hillside and cut down a number of native trees without permits.
+Third, we understand that the owners bulldozed the hillside and cut down a number of native trees without permits.
 The erosion from that was considerable.
 Our information is that there were minimal if any penaities imposed.
-The subsequent efforts at remediation to the hillside have not been maintained and were not very effective.
+The subsequent efforts at remediation to the hiiiside have not been maintained and were not very effective.
 This has not inspired confidence that the steps necessary to protect the grassland will be observed, or that their violation will be effectively policed and remedied.
 This is particularly troubling in light of the recommendation to proceed without an environmental impact report.

 Fourth, we are advised that the owners are willing to sell the property for \$5,000,000, and that the purchase price 3-4 years ago was \$1,500,000.
 That is unreasonable.
 There is no guarantee that any investor will make a profit.
-A \$3,500,000 profit for speculative purchase of property that historically had not Jun developed is excessive.
-The taxpayers should net have to support such a profit.
-An appraisal should be considered and the project halted util that bas occurred.
+A \$3,500,000 profit for speculative purchase or property that historically had not been developed is excessive.
+The taxpayers should not have to support such a profit.
+An appraisal should be considered and the project halted until that has occurred.

-Fifth, we have been informed that the owners have submitted documents indicating propers such a development of 10-20 homes on the property.
-The owners' representative has personally informed nor that that is not true the only plans are for the one house at issue.
-If in fact there are place is in a work for a subsequent development and this is only the first step, the project should be so informed.
+Fifth, we have been informed that the owners have submitted documents indicating proper such a development of 10-20 homes of the property.
+The owners' representative has personally informed non-that that is not true the only plans are for the one house at issue.
+If in fact there are plaus in a work for a subsequent development and this is only the first step, the project should be evaluated in that I ght, and the public should be so informed.

-Base on the foregoing we I equest that the pro' of not be approved as presented, that a public hearing be schedule; obtain community input and one is the invironmental and neighborhood concerns are equately addressed, that in environmental impact report be juired, that enforce ent mechanisms be ensured, and that a ternative accesses and purchase proposals be investigated before construction permiss are issued.
+Base on the foregoing we request that the project not be approved as presented, that a public hearing be scheduled obtain community input and one is the environmental and neighborhood concerns are acquately addressed, that an environmental impact report be quired, that enforce tent mechanisms be ensured, and that a termative accesses and purchase proposals be investigated before construction permits are issued.